richard-doucet75/AccountManagement/README.md

 ## Technical Note ##
 ### Keeping Microsoft.AspNetCore.Authentication.JwtBearer at version 7.03 ###
-** Microsoft.AspNetCore.Authentication.JwtBearer ** after versions 7.04 this component uses a preview version of System.Text.Json which causes a conflict warning with the Framework so for thte time being we cannot upgrade to a newer version.
+** Known Issue:  ** This component uses a preview version of System.Text.Json which causes a conflict warning with the Framework.